 Oppenheimer was engaged to provide financial advisory services, including conducting a broad market search to identify and reach out to suitable strategic partners.
 Representatives of Oppenheimer recommended a two-step strategic review process, with an initial phase involving representatives of Oppenheimer issuing a process letter to a large number of prospective parties to solicit non-binding initial indications of interest with summaries of the proposed strategic partner's indication of relative valuations and resulting ownership split of the combined company, board representation for Acasti shareholders, estimated financing needs, business strategy, diligence plan, proposed timing and other matters.
-Following the receipt of indications of interest to focus on selecting a subset of candidates to progress to the next round of consideration.
+Following the receipt of indications of interest, the Acasti board, with the assistance of management and representatives of Oppenheimer, reviewed the indications of interest to focus on selecting a subset of candidates to progress to the next round of consideration.
 This next round would include presentations by the management teams of the subset of potential strategic partners to members of Acasti's management and the Acasti board, due diligence reviews of each party's business, and refinement of the indications of interest.
 Thereafter, the Acasti board would select one or more potential finalists with which to negotiate a definitive agreement.

 On September 29, 2020, Acasti issued a press release announcing that it had commenced a process to explore and evaluate strategic alternatives to enhance shareholder value and that it had engaged Oppenheimer as its financial advisor to assist in the strategic review process.
-The press release indicated that the potential range of strategic alternatives that may be explored or evaluated as part of the strategic review process could include an acquisition, merger, reverse merger, other business combination, sales of assets, and licensing or other strategic transactions involving Acasti, or a combination of the strategic review process.
+The press release indicated that the potential range of strategic alternatives that may be explored or evaluated as part of the strategic review process could include an acquisition, merger, reverse merger, other business combination, sales of assets, and licensing or other strategic transactions involving Acasti, or a combination of these options.
+Acasti did not set a timetable for completion of the strategic review process in the press release.